paulscherrerinstitute/mflow_nodes/README.md

 on the existing nodes, see the **Nodes documentation** chapter.

 ### Web interface
-Each node start a web interface on **0.0.0.0** using the port provided at the node startup (default port is **8080**).
+Each node starts a web interface on **0.0.0.0** using the port provided at the node startup (default port is **8080**).
 Navigate your browser to **0.0.0.0:8080** (or corresponding port) to view the interface.

 ### REST api
 The web server running the web interface exposes the REST api as well.
-All the functionality available via the web interface is also available via REST api.
+All the functionality available via the web interface is also available via the REST api.
 The following endpoints are exposed:

 - **/start** [GET]: Start the processor.
 - **/stop** [GET]: Stop the processor.